 Which is better a track saw or a table saw?

-Each saw has its own features that make it better for their own cuts.
+Each saw has features that make it better for their cuts.
 A table saw is better at ripping wood, but a track saw is more precise and has a better cut quality for sizing plywood and sheet goods.

 Is a track saw worth it?

-While a circular saw with a track kit, some tape and a bit more time is a worthy alternative a track saw is a must for any woodworker that regularly cuts large slabs of wood or plywood.
-Because you are reducing the lifting and twisting on your back common to a table saw, a track saw is a great investment in your health.
+While a circular saw with a track kit, some tape, and a bit more time is a worthy alternative, a track saw is a must for any woodworker that regularly cuts large slabs of wood or plywood.
+Because you are reducing the lifting and twisting on your back, familiar with a table saw, a track saw is an excellent investment in your health.

 Can I use my circular saw as a track saw?